CristovalNS/CompilationTechniques_FinalProject/README.md

 2. Kenneth Jayadi Yu - 2602158260
 3. Brandon Salim - 2602177783

 To run the program, simply run the 'main.py' file.
-Make sure all the requirements are installed.
+Make sure all the requirements are installed from the requirements.txt file.